rej100/social-facilitation-game/README.md

 # Facilitation Game: Who is the Social Entrepreneur?

 This project is a game for our Social Entrepreneurship facilitation.
-The required readings that the facilitation has to be based on are in the `articles` folder

 ## Quick Start